 The Australian Government Rebate on Private Health Insurance was introduced as a financial incentive to help Australians afford private health cover.

-The rebate depends on your age, is income-tested and applies to all Health Care Insurance products.
+The rebate depends on your age, is income-tested and applies to all HCI products.
 The rebate isn't available for the Lifetime Health Cover loading portion of membership payments.

 Your rebate amount is based on your age and assessable income*.